Ceramic Dictionary

 There is a special product made for potters with high temperature cement for repairing unfired and broken bisque pottery that can stand stoneware temperatures and accepts glazes.

 Use a banding bar or bridge to support the hand that holds the tool so it just touches the ware and with the other hand turn the wheel.
 If correctly centered the two ends of the line should meet after completing the whole circumference.
 To practice, work on a bisque fired object, use a soft lead pencil or brush with water, the pencil marks will burn away when fired and water will dry off.
-See: Banding (a) Working Process
+Read more about: Banding (1) Working Process

 ca: CENTÍGRAD